Compute Engine

 interface BoxedExpressionisLess() Permalink

-If the expressions cannot be compared, undefined
+If the expressions cannot be compared, return undefined

 interface BoxedExpressionisLessEqual() Permalink